How to Protect Your Child From Identity Theft

 Education– it’s never too early to teach your children how to identify phishing attempts, suspicious links, look to make sure a site is secure (often indicated by a locked padlock in the URL bar), never re-use passwords, create strong passwords and be suspicious of offers that are too good to be true.

-How Constella Can Help
+How Constella Can Help Stop Child Identity Theft

 Constella Intelligence’s vast data lake of curated identity exposures brings industry-leading quality to deep and dark web identity exposure alerts.
 Carefully validated identity records ensure delivery of high-quality, actionable alerts.
-Six of the top 10 identity theft protection providers trust Constella to monitor over 195 million partner assets, providing access to over 66 billion compromised identity records.
+Seven of the top 10 identity theft protection providers trust Constella to monitor over 195 million partner assets, providing access to over 66 billion compromised identity records.
 Constella supports monitoring of common PII attributes such as email address, SSN, telephone number, credit card numbers, name, and address, while also providing support and data for less common attributes such as Gamertags, medical insurance account numbers, and IP address.
 Finally, with the recent release of our Phishing and Botnet Protection service, can deliver an alert within hours of a monitored user providing credentials to a phishing website or botnet––a revolutionary new technology that can help the end-user remediate the risk of fraud before the threat actor can make use of the stolen credentials.

 Protect Your Users Data With Constella Intelligence’s Identity Protection

 If you’re an online business, it is imperative that you protect your users data from having their identity stolen.
 If parents or children have the potential of using your services, you need to take special care that their personal info is safe.
 Contact us right away and don’t wait to get your users information protected.